T'astous

 What should a first-timer know about T'astous?

-The kitchen is anchored in southwestern French technique: foie gras and truffle are the chef's strongest ground, and the restaurant name itself references a black-truffle canapé from the Cahors dialect.
+The kitchen is anchored in southwestern French technique: foie gras and truffle are the chef's strongest ground, the restaurant name itself references a black-truffle canapé from the Cahors dialect.
 Chef Alexis Ayala trained in the south of France, so the menu leans regional rather than generic Parisian.
 At the ¥¥ price point with a 2024 Michelin Bib Gourmand, this is a serious kitchen at a price that doesn't require advance justification.
-Book ahead — Bib Gourmand recognition in Tokyo means tables fill.
+Book ahead; Bib Gourmand recognition in Tokyo means tables fill.

 What are alternatives to T'astous in Tokyo?

 For French dining with more ceremony and a higher price point, L'Effervescence is the credentialed choice in Tokyo.
-HOMMAGE is worth considering for classical French with strong local recognition.
+HOMMAGE works for classical French with strong local recognition.
 Crony is the closest in spirit if you want a bistro-adjacent, chef-driven format.
 Harutaka and RyuGin operate in entirely different cuisines and are only relevant if French isn't the priority.
 T'astous holds its own at ¥¥ with a more specific regional identity than most of its competitors at that price.

 Is T'astous good for a special occasion?

 It works for a low-key special occasion where the emphasis is on food quality over theatrical setting.
-The Michelin Bib Gourmand signals the kitchen is taken seriously, and the southwestern French focus on truffle and foie gras gives the meal a sense of intention.
+The Michelin Bib Gourmand signals the kitchen is taken seriously, the southwestern French focus on truffle and foie gras gives the meal a sense of intention.
 If the occasion calls for a grander room and a longer tasting format, L'Effervescence is the more natural fit.
 T'astous is the right call when you want the food to be the occasion without the full ceremony.